sveltejs/svelte/documentation/docs/02-runes/02-$state.md

 </button>
 ```

-`$state.invalidate` can also be used with reactive class fields:
+`$state.invalidate` can also be used with reactive class fields, and properties of `$state` objects:

 ```js
 class Box {